Homemade Christmas and Hanukkah Gifts

 One other tip is to shop the $ stores to see if there are any "substantial" item such as - safety goggles, work gloves, kitchen products, baby safety items, books, fancy pens/pencils, chocolate, craft items ...
 If you know the taste of the recipient you can put together a nice bag. box, bucket of "theme" items e.g. new home, toolbox starter, new baby, chocolate lovers surprise, home spa weekend ...

 Make home made vinegars and olive oils with used bottles.
 Use herbs you grow or buy fresh or dried.
-At the store buy large olive oil at bulk stores as Costco.
+At the store buy large olive oil at bulk stores such as Costco.
 Wash bottles, soak off labels and make your own label.
 Small bottles stretch the budget.
 Do not buy bottles, recycle.
 Red small chile peppers look great.
 Look at the gourmet bottles in the store and use the same herbs they use.
 I did it last year it was a real hit with requests for more.

 Cruise Craft Stores for Ideas